Chemistry Courses

 A survey of theoretical models and experimental tools to correlated data related to the structure, property, and reactivity of organic compounds.
 Topics include qualitative models (resonance, hybridization, VSEPR, qualitative molecular orbital theory), quantitative computational chemistry methods (Hartree-Fock, semi-empirical and density functional theory methods), and spectroscopic methods (IR and NMR).
 Extensive use is made of theoretical and spectroscopic studies in assignments, computational and experimental labs.

 Prerequisites: CHEM 221/222 or 220, 232; PHYS 121, 122 (120).
-Three credits and lab.
+Three credits and laboratory/computational chemistry project.

 422 Advanced Organic Chemistry: Structure and Mechanism